GoAdminGroup/docs/en/plugins/admin.md

 }
 ```

-### Set access menu
+### Step 4.
+Set access menu

-After running, access the login URL, enter the menu management page, and set the management menu of the data table to enter in the sidebar.
+After running, access the login URL, enter the menu management page, and then set the management menu of the data table to enter in the sidebar.

-> PS:
->
 > In the above example, the login URL is http://localhost:9033/admin/login
 >
 > The menu management page is http://localhost:9033/admin/menu

-## Introduction to the business data table generation method file
+## Introduction of the business data table generation method

 ```go
 package datamodel